 Rodger stated that not one of the brands included in the survey was able to address weaknesses in their lead management processes cited in earlier surveys.
 He said that this seems to be “an endemic issue for the automotive industry."
 Nineteen brands in seven European countries were studied.

 Researchers attempted to create over 4,400 test-drive and brochure requests through car brand Web sites during November and December 2010.
 Rodger believes that responding quickly to requests for test-drives are essential because the ones asking for them are close to making a purchase.

 The survey looked at traditional and emerging high volume markets and brands right across the price spectrum.
-The survey determined that 42% of brochure requests resulted in no material being received within seven days over the 44% posted in the previous year's survey.
-It also found out that 61% of those who asked for a test drive didn’t get a response within four days, compared with 63% last year.
+The survey determined that 42 percent of brochure requests resulted in no material being received within seven days over the 44 percent posted in the previous year's survey.
+It also found out that 61 percent of those who asked for a test drive didn’t get a response within four days, compared with 63 percent last year.

 Based in Amsterdam, Netherlands, BearingPoint is a multinational management and technology consulting firm that provides consultancy services.
 In 1997, KPMG established its consulting services operations as a distinct business unit.
 This consulting unit was spun off from KPMG in January 2000 as KPMG Consulting LLC.
 KPMG Consulting went public on the NASDAQ market -- under the ticker "KCIN" – in February 2001.

 Soon, KPMG Consulting managed to acquire some of KPMG's country consulting practices, as well as from country practices and hiring from the business consulting unit of Arthur Andersen.
 In October 2002, the company changed its name to BearingPoint and started trading on the New York Stock Exchange under the ticker "BE."